JornWildt/Mason/README.md

 }
 ```

 In the above example you can see how one resource can link to other related resources using the reserved name @links.
 Mason works by taking a classic JSON representation and adding hypermedia and other elements to it.
-Mason uses the prefix @ in order to avoid name collisions between data and reserved names.
+The format uses the prefix @ in order to avoid name collisions between data and reserved names.

 Mason is not restricted to links as the only kind of hypermedia element but includes also actions for modifying data.